Prenuptial and Postnuptial Agreements in Colorado

 Challenging and enforcing prenuptial and post-nuptial agreements

-We also represent clients who wish to enforce the terms of their prenuptial or post-nuptial agreement that a soon-to-be ex-husband or ex-wife may now wish to contest.
+Our litigators can help you challenge the terms of a defective prenuptial or post-nuptial agreement and, if necessary, argue your case to court.
+We also represent clients who wish to enforce the terms of their prenuptial or post-nuptial agreement that a soon-to-be ex-spouse might now wish to contest.

 Many marital agreements have a “choice of law” provision indicating they were formed under the laws of one state and should be enforced under those laws.
 Colorado courts honor a choice of law provision if the couple had a significant relationship to that state when the contract was made and enforcement would not be contrary to Colorado law or public policy.
 If a couple does not have a choice of law provision, a Colorado court will apply this state’s law when interpreting the document.